TEL: Low-Latency Failover Traffic Engineering in Data Plane

 \textbf{Pruning rules.} We use a Boolean value along with each action of LA to determine if the action can be chosen by the DLA.
 The LA can select an action \textit{if and only if} the corresponding value to that action is $True$.
 We apply several pruning rules to speed up the running time of the algorithm and its convergence as follows: \begin{itemize}[leftmargin=*] \item The corresponding actions of the nodes that are selected in each iteration are disabled.
 This helps in reducing the search space in the DLA graph.
-At the end of each iteration, all the disabled actions are enabled again to contribute to the next round path selection process. \item The DLA removes a node from the current selected path if there is no possible action to be selected from that node.
-This rule prevents from dead-end path selection in each round. \item We disable the corresponding actions of the links in each LA that do not have spare bandwidth to place further flows.
+At the end of each iteration, all the disabled actions are enabled again to contribute to the next round of the path selection process.
+Disabling the corresponding action of the chosen edge avoids any routing instability.
+It also helps to improve the convergence of the algorithm. \item The DLA removes a node from the currently selected path if there is no possible action selected from that node.
+This rule prevents dead-end path selection in each round. \item We disable the corresponding actions of the links in each LA that do not have spare bandwidth to place other flows.
 This rule prevents capacity oversaturation. \end{itemize}